STATS201-DKU-Autumn2024/Aaron/data/README.md

 | Exp_ID_Cleaned  | String | Cleaned version of experiment identifier for easier interpretation| ID           | 0–500+                                 | N/A        | N/A      | "45_cleaned"        |
 | ES_ID           | String | Unique identifier for effect size calculation                     | ID           | 0–500+                                 | N/A        | N/A      | "ES_001"            |
 | Title           | String | Title of the specific dataset or experiment                       | Text         | N/A                                    | N/A        | N/A      | "Effect of ABC"    |

+This data dictionary provides an overview of the dataset's variables, including detailed descriptions, types, units ranges for each variable.